zibraproject/zibraproject.github.io/data.md

 | NB06  |  2903  |  319  |  4187  |  1060  | <a href="http://s3.climb.ac.uk/nanopore/Zika_library_5_8plex_NB06.tar">FAST5 mapped</a> |
 | NB07  |  3112  |  132  |  3837  |  319  | <a href="http://s3.climb.ac.uk/nanopore/Zika_library_5_8plex_NB07.tar">FAST5 mapped</a> |
 | NB08  |  954  |  432  |  339  |  329  | <a href="http://s3.climb.ac.uk/nanopore/Zika_library_5_8plex_NB08.tar">FAST5 mapped</a> |

+### Disclaimer

+Please note that this data is still based on work in progress and should be considered preliminary.
+If you intend to include any of these data in publications, please let us know – otherwise please feel free to download and use without restrictions.
+We have shared this data with the hope that people will download and use it, as well as scrutinize it so we can improve our methods and analyses.
+Please contact us if you have any questions or comments.
+For ZiBRA sequence data email us at n.j.loman<span style="display:none">obfuscate</span>@bham.ac.uk.

 ### References